Fabrics for print on demand clothing

 - Manufactured fiber

-Cotton is a plant fiber;
+Cotton is a plant fiber.

 The main cotton-producing countries are the United States, China, Brazil, and India.

 Characteristics of cotton

 When cotton meets water, its strength will not be reduced, but increased by 10%, which establishes the advantage that cotton can be washed with water.

-B. Advantages of cotton
+Pros of cotton

-(3) Easy to decontaminate.
+- Easy to decontaminate.

-2. Linen (Flax)
+2. Linen (Flax) fabric

-Linen is a plant fiber;
+Linen is a plant fiber.

 The main producers of Linen materials are Russia, China, the Netherlands, Germany, Belgium, and France.